nicolaiarocci/nicolaiarocci.com/content/post/what-was-dracula-really-like.md

 share: false
 tags: ["links", "dracula"]
 ---
-It's mind-blogging that today scientists can "extract genetic material from the letters written [in 1475] by Vlad Dracula [...] and, from that, build up a picture of not only the physical makeup of the Wallachian warlord who became known as Vlad the Impaler but also the environmental conditions in which he
+It's mind-blowing that today scientists can "extract genetic material from the letters written [in 1475] by Vlad Dracula [...] and, from that, build up a picture of not only the physical makeup of the Wallachian warlord who became known as Vlad the Impaler but also the environmental conditions in which he